jameslitton/coinscope/README.md

 # coinscope
 An observation and testing framework for bitcoin or bitcoin based altcoins

-This software was written to allow for easy measurement and communication with the entire set of bitcoin and bitcoin based altcoins.
+This software was written to allow for easy measurement and communication with the entire set of bitcoin and bitcoin based altcoins and thus far has culminated in a paper on the topic.

-This work was done in collaboration with Andrew Miller, Andrew Pachulski, Neal Gupta, Dave Levin, Neil Spring, and Bobby Bhattacharjee.
-The result of that work is available here. http://cs.umd.edu/projects/coinscope/.
+The paper was written in collaboration with Andrew Miller, James Litton, Andrew Pachulski, Neal Gupta, Dave Levin, Neil Spring, and Bobby Bhattacharjee.
+The project page is available here. http://cs.umd.edu/projects/coinscope/.

 I have been waiting to open source this for quite a while and have delayed until I documented it.
 This seems it may never come without nudges by others, so I am releasing it now with sparse documentation.
 I will fill in the documentation in response to questions or in the unlikely event I get bored.